 The Ottawa Valley Cat Club extends a welcome to anyone interested in becoming a member of our club.
-A membership application is available below.
-You can bring it to our next meeting!
-Feel free to email The Ottawa Valley Cat Club for the time and place of our next meeting.
+Fill in the OVCC Membership Form and bring it to our next meeting!
+Please email The Ottawa Valley Cat Club for the time and place of our next meeting.

 |Vice President:||Lynn Jetté|

 Profiles of members of the Ottawa Valley Cat Club

 Christine Romeo by Betty Nygaard King October 25, 2010